 1980 Thurston County Platting and Subdivision Ordinance

 Adopted by the Thurston County Board of Commissioners and updated as needed to provide consistency with the Comprehensive Plan and other development regulations.
-This document describes the process of platting and land subdivision and states requirements for streets, drainage and utilities.
+This document describes the process of platting and land subdivision and states requirements for streets, drainage, and utilities.
 Available for purchase or reference from the Thurston County Development Services Department.

 C. Roads--Bikeways: